ACBob/VoxelThingEditorYeah/doc/editorFiles.md

 working_dir = "." # The ideal working directory, relative to the game's path
-texture_path = "assets/textures" # The path to the game's textures, relative to the game's path blockdefs = "foobar.toml" # A path to the blockdefs file, relative to the game directory.
+texture_path = "assets/textures" # The path to the game's textures, relative to the game's path blockdefs = "foobar.toml" # A path to the blockdefs file, relative to the game directory. entdefs = "foobar.toml" # A path to the entity palette, relative to the game directory.
 ```

 ## palette.toml